-Confirmed Case: Any suspected case confirmed through isolation of Vibriocholera O1 or O139 from the stool (7).
+Confirmed Case: Any suspected case confirmed through isolation of Vibrio cholerae 01 or 0139 from the stool (7).

 Specimen Collection and Transportation:

-- Place specimen in clean container and transport to laboratory within two hours of collection at room temperature. - If there is a 72 hours delay, place stools-soaked swab in a Cary-blair transport medium (7).
+- Place specimen in clean container and transport to laboratory within two hours of collection at room temperature with laboratory request form - If there is a 72 hours delay, place stools soaked swab in a Cary-blair transport medium at room temperature (7).

-CASE Management: ORS should be given orally and frequently.
+Case Management: ORS should be given orally every hour.
 Even with severe dehydration, intravenous electrolyte solutions should be used only for initial rehydration, including those who are in shock.
 Severely dehydrated patients require administration of intravenous fluids.
 Ringer's Lactate Solution (Hartman's Solution) is the preferred fluid for intravenous rehydration.
-Antibiotics (Doxycycline, Ciprofloxacin, Cefixime, Co-trimaxozole, Erythromycin) reduce the duration of disease and period of excretion of V.cholerae in the stool of an infected patient (7).
+Antibiotics (Doxycycline, Ciprofloxacin, Cefixime, Co-trimaxozole, Erythromycin) reduce the duration of disease and period of excretion of V.cholerae in the stool of an infected patient (7)

-Preventive MEASURES & vaccination: Ensure adequate safe drinking water supply and proper sanitation.
+Preventive measures & vaccination: Ensure adequate safe drinking water supply and proper sanitation.
 To make water safe for drinking, either boil the water or chlorinate it (7).
 People (visitors or residents) in areas where cholera is occurring or has occurred, should observe the following recommendations:

-- Drink only bottled, boiled, or chemically treated water and bottled or canned carbonated beverages.
-When using bottled drinks, make sure that the seal has not been broken. - Avoid drinking tap water. - Wash hands with soap and clean water. - If no water and soap are available, use an alcohol-based hand cleaner (with at least 60% ethyl alcohol).
+- Drink only boiled, or chemically treated water and canned carbonated beverages.
+When using boiled drinks, make sure that the seal has not been broken. - Avoid drinking tap water. - Wash hands often with soap and clean water. - If no water and soap are available, use an alcohol-based hand cleaner (with at least 60% ethyl alcohol).

 Vaccination: A single-dose live oral cholera vaccine called Vaxchora (lyophilized CVD 103-HgR) for adults 18 - 64 years old, who are traveling to an area of active cholera transmission is recommended.

-No cholera vaccine is 100% protective and vaccination against cholera is not a substitute or alternate for standard prevention and control measures (4).
+No cholera vaccine is 100% protective and vaccination against cholera is not a substitute or alternate for Standard prevention and control measures (4).